tuliponline/directus_i18n/COMBINED_USAGE_GUIDE.md

 ### Common Issues

 **Q: I18n content not loading**
-A: Check Directus connection and `app_contents` collection
+A: Check Directus connection and `contents` collection

 **Q: Error codes not loading**
-A: Check Directus connection and `error_codes` collection
+A: Check Directus connection and `error` collection

 **Q: Translations not working**
 A: Ensure translations are published in Directus